 Brigadier Lionel Frederick Robert ‘Freddy’ Kenyon DSO was initiated into the Lodge in 1922 and remained with us for 58 years, but never took the chair.

 Having missed the Great War he saw service in Waziristan in 1922-1923 and again on the Khajuri Plain in 1930-1931, and was Mentioned for both campaigns.
-With the outbreak of World War two he served in several staff positions before founding himself in 1943 at the sharp end of soldiering once more, in a little-known misadventure in the Dodecanese known as Operation Accolade.
+With the outbreak of World War Two he served in several staff positions before finding himself in 1943 at the sharp end of soldiering once more in a little-known misadventure in the Dodecanese known as Operation Accolade.